barzansaeedpour/foundations-of-machine-learning/README.md

 # Machine Learning Curriculum

 Welcome to the Machine Learning Curriculum!
-As an instructor, you have the opportunity to equip your students with essential knowledge and skills in the exciting field of machine learning.
-Here are the key topics you might consider covering:

 ## 1. Foundations of Machine Learning